 Photo: Arepas Caribbean from Flatiron Park

 Savory food truck bites and cold beer just seem to be made for one another.
 And Boulder’s brewers seem to agree.
-Of the town’s nearly two dozen craft breweries, several of them invite food trucks to park outside their tasting room doors on a regular basis.
+Of the town’s 21 craft breweries, several of them invite food trucks to park outside their tasting room doors on a regular basis.
 Good bets include Upslope Brewery, where food trucks Miller’s BBQ and Arepas Joint are frequent visitors; Gunbarrel Brewing Company, which has a huge food truck lineup all week long; and Sanitas Brewing Company, where McDevitt Taco Supply's truck is often parked.

 Photo: Gunbarrel Brewing Company

 At several spot along Pearl Street’s pedestrian walking mall (and especially in front of the courthouse at 13th and Pearl) are food stands serving up unique Boulder eats, such as nourishing Boulder Bowls and old-favorite Fast Eddie's World Famous Chicago Hot Dogs.
 And over at Twenty Ninth Street shopping mall, you’ll find The Barrel, a unique beer garden constructed from shipping containers.